Periodic Table and its Properties

 - Electron Configuration: The electron configuration of an element is the distribution of electrons in the atomic orbitals of that element.

-- Periodic Trends: The elements in the periodic table exhibit periodic trends in their properties, such as atomic radius, ionization energy, and electronegativity.
+- Periodic Trends: The elements in the periodic table exhibit periodic trends in their properties, such as atomic radius, ionization energy, electronegativity, and electron affinity.

 Equipment and Techniques